asu-trans-ai-lab/TAPLite/README.md

 # TAPLite

-TAPLite is a lightweight traffic assignment and simulation engine for networks encoded in GMNS.
+TAPLite is a lightweight traffic assignment engine for networks encoded in GMNS.

 ## Quick Start